The Symmetric Tensor Product on the Drinfeld Centre of a Symmetric Fusion Category: Introduction

 \section{Introduction}

 Let $(\cat{A},\otimes)$ be a symmetric ribbon fusion category over $\C$.
-It is well-known \cite{Muger2003a} that its Drinfeld center $\dcentcat{A}$ is a modular tensor category, with tensor product $\otimes_c$.
-By Tannaka duality \cite{Deligne1990}, there is a finite group $G$ (or super-group $(G,\omega)$) such that $\cat{A}=\tn{Rep}(G)$ (or $\Rep(G,\omega)$).
-With this identification, we have another description of the Drinfeld centre as the category $\Vect_G[G]$ of $G$-equivariant vector bundles on $G$, equipped with the convolution tensor product.
-This category carries an additional tensor structure given by fibrewise tensor product, and this tensor structure is symmetric.
+It is well-known \cite{Muger2003a} that its Drinfeld centre $\dcentcat{A}$ is a modular tensor category, with tensor product $\otimes_c$.
+By Tannaka duality \cite{Deligne1990}, there is a finite group or supergroup $G$, such that $\cat{A}\cong\tn{Rep}(G)$.
+With this identification, we have another description \cite[Chapter 3.2]{Bakalov2001a} of the Drinfeld centre as the category $\Vect_G[G]$ of $G$-equivariant vector bundles on $G$, equipped with the convolution tensor product.
+This category carries an additional tensor structure given by fibrewise tensor product (or in the super-case, a modified fibrewise tensor product, introduced in this paper), and this tensor structure is symmetric.

 Our goal is to define a symmetric tensor product

 that is a purely categorical version of the fibrewise tensor product.
 We avoid using Tannaka duality in defining $\otimes_s$.
 In particular, this categorical description will treat the super and non-super Tannakian cases on equal footing.
 In the super-Tannakian case, this will lead us to define a generalisation of the fibrewise tensor product to equivariant vector bundles over a super-group.